poppadum/dynquee/README.md

 ### Filename Matching
 Searching for media files works as follows:

-1. Names of games, publishers and genres are converted to lower case, and spaces are converted to dots.
+1. Names of games, publishers and genres are converted to lower case and a dot is added to the end
-    - e.g. `Sonic The Hedgehog` becomes `sonic.the.hedgehog`
+    - e.g. `Sonic The Hedgehog` becomes `sonic the hedgehog.`

-> **TODO**:
-> should spaces be converted?
-Everwhere else in Recalbox e.g. p2k config the name without extension is used.
-Could just make glob match case-insensitive?

 1. Names are then matched against the beginning of media filenames.
-    - e.g. a ROM named `Chuckie Egg.zip` would match media files named `chuckie.egg.*`
+    - e.g. a ROM named `Chuckie Egg.zip` would match media files named `chuckie egg.*`
     - a game published by `Atari` would match files named `atari.*`